 Cleaning and lubricating the valves is easy to do and it doesn’t require any replacement parts.
 Here are the supplies you’ll need:

-The black moly grease is necessary because it withstands temps up to 600°F. Don’t substitute white lithium grease or spray lubricants.
+The black moly grease is necessary because it withstands temps up to 600°F. Don’t substitute white lithium grease, spray lubricants, or any lubricant containing silicone.

 Video: Cleaning & Lubricating Gas Grill Valves